 Farber spent 15 years as an award-winning sports columnist and writer for the Montreal Gazette.
 He has won many honors for his writing, including the "outstanding sports writing award" in 2007 from Sports Media Canada, and the Prix Jacques-Beauchamp (Quebec sportswriter of the year) in 1993.
 While at the Gazette, he won a National Newspaper award in 1982 and 1990.

 Dave Mudge joined the CJAD game day broadcast team midway through the 2009 season as a sideline reporter.
 Dave enjoyed an 11 year professional football career including 5 years as a Winnipeg Blue Bomber and 4 seasons with the Montreal Alouettes.
 He was a 2 time CFL All Star, a CFLPA All Star and the recipient of the 2001 Most Outstanding Offensive Lineman award.
 After retiring in 2008, Dave completed an MBA (Finance) from McGill University and joined BMO Nesbitt Burns as an Investment Advisor.
-He currently lives in downtown Montreal with his wife Chantal.

 A former member of Canada's National Team, Grant is an honoured member of the Montreal Impact "Builders Club."
 Needham played for the Impact from 1993-98, after 6 years with Team Canada.